 Judgement is required in assessing whether deferred tax assets and liabilities are recognised on the statement of financial position.
 Deferred tax assets, including those arising from temporary differences, are recognised only when it is considered more likely than not that they will be recovered, which is dependent on the generation of future assessable income of a nature and of an amount sufficient to enable the benefits to be utilised.
 Refer to note 4 for further details.

-(iv) Project valuation

-The Company assessed the carrying value of its exploration expenditure on the Citronen project for indicators of impairment and concluded that impairment testing of the project was not required.
+(iv) Carrying Value of Exploration and Evaluation Assets The Company assessed the carrying value of its exploration expenditure for indicators of impairment and concluded that impairment testing of the project was not required.